kdgregory/aws-java-utils/README.md

 This project contains three directories:

 * `library` is the main library of utility classes.
+* `testhelpers` contains mock objects and other classes to support testing the library.
+This will be published in case it's useful for anyone else.
 * `examples` contains programs that demonstrate the library.
 * `integration-tests` are tests that exercise the library classes against actual AWS services.
   *Beware:* running these tests will incur service charges.